OrlandoParente/smilingDentistManager/README.md

 *Smiling dentist manager* it's an open source management for dentist studios.
 It's born by listening the needs of [Dental Smile](https://linkedin.com/company/dental-smile-srls) studio, and how they needs a mangement software.
-I thinked to myself, I have the opportunity to do a great Java Open Source software that solve a real-life problem, because I will have a continuos feedback (whatelse the software needs to have, bugs, etc ...) and at least one company will use my software (that's great).
+I thinked to myself, I have the opportunity to do a great Java Open Source software that solve a real-life problem, because I will have a continuos feedback (whatelse the software needs to have, bugs, etc ...) and at least one company will use my software (and that's great).
 So I tell them, I can do it!
 But it will be Open Source, and here we are!

 ## Description